ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

 This utility creates a standardized set of projections and visualizations for each Imaris `.ims` file in a folder.
 It lives in its own subdirectory (`simple_projection_tool/`) so it can evolve independently while still relying on the shared `imaris_tools` package in this repository (exposed here via a symlink).

+> ℹ️ **How this README relates to the main project guide**
+>
+> - The root [`README.md`](../README.md) covers the Organoid ROI Tool GUI, project organisation workflow, and an overview of the two Conda environments maintained in this repo.
+> - This document focuses specifically on the projection / IHC analysis helpers under `simple_projection_tool/`.
+> - When the instructions below mention activating `organoid_roi_incucyte_imaging` or `cellprofiler_env`, refer back to the root README for details on how those environments are created and when to use them.

 ---

 ## 1. What the script does